ankouros/pTerminal/CONTRACTS.md

 - Credentials are memory-only; no passwords or passphrases are persisted to disk.
 - Error states should be recoverable (clear messaging, retry paths where safe).
 - Host key prompts must clearly surface fingerprints and trust scope.
+- About/update popups must display the current version/commit/build metadata and release status with the same styling/interaction quality as other pTerminal dialogs.

 ## Security Contract